Is the Keto Diet Expensive?

 Plus they are super expensive! $5 for a processed keto bar?
 No thanks!

-There are many much lower cost foods in the supermarket that will make doing Keto on a budget so much easier.
+There are many much cheaper low carb foods in the supermarket that will make doing Keto on a budget so much easier.
 Following below are the ones that I rely on the most.

 Even meat can be purchased inexpensively when you plan and shop well.
 Use coupons, shop the sales and buy in bulk if you have freezer space.